openshift/source-to-image/docs/builder_image.md

 # inform the user how to use the image
 cat <<EOF
-This is a STI sample builder image, to use it, install https://github.com/openshift/source-to-image
+This is a S2I sample builder image, to use it, install https://github.com/openshift/source-to-image
 EOF
 ```